theleftbit/Culture/README.md

 # Culture

-At Blurred Software our goal is create the best products for the best clients.
+At The Left Bit our goal is create the best products for the best clients.
 We strive to build the best product so it can reach  market and solve real world needs as fast as possible.

 We believe that the only way to achieve this is by:
 * Defining and iterating over the core value propositions for any required solution.